NHSDigital/record-a-vaccination-guidance/app/managing-vaccines.md

 ---
 layout: page
+caption: User guide
 title: Managing vaccines
 analytics_key: managing-vaccines
-previous:
-  title: Record vaccinations
-  url: /record-vaccinations
-next:
-  title: Records
-  url: /records
+showPagination: true
+order: 4
 ---

 {% include 'guide-contents.njk' %}

 Only lead administrators and administrators can manage vaccines and batches.

 You will not be able to record vaccinations until you've added vaccines for your site.

 ## Video: Adding vaccines